 The Academy’s report, “The STD Epidemic in America: The Frontline Struggle” was independently commissioned by NCSD in 2019 and is Phase II of a two-part study.
 A release highlighting Part I can be found here.

-The National Coalition of STD Directors is a national public health membership organization representing health department STD directors, their support staff, and community-based partners across 50 states, seven large cities, and eight US territories.
+The National Coalition of STD Directors is a national public health membership organization representing health department STD directors, their support staff, and community-based partners across 50 states, seven large cities, and five US territories.
 Our mission is to advance effective STD prevention programs and services across the country.
 NCSD does this as the voice of our membershAip.
 We provide leadership, build capacity, convene partners, and advocate.
 Go to ncsddc.org for more information.

 The National Academy of Public Administration is an independent, non-profit, and non-partisan organization established in 1967 and chartered by Congress in 1984.
 It provides expert advice to government leaders in building more effective, efficient, accountable, and transparent organizations.
 To carry out this mission, the Academy draws on the knowledge and experience of its over 900 Fellows—including former cabinet officers, Members of Congress, governors, mayors, and state legislators, as well as prominent scholars, business executives, and public administrators.
 The Academy helps public institutions address their most critical governance and management challenges through in-depth studies and analyses, advisory services and technical assistance, congressional testimony, forums and conferences, and online stakeholder engagement.
 Learn more about the Academy and its work at www.NAPAwash.org.